thomasebsmith/rhubarb-os/README.md

 vulnerabilities.
 For example, the Meltdown attack does not work since RhubarbOS's processes cannot have other processes' memory mapped.

+All APIs are exposed using low-overhead syscalls.
+Each syscall is handled by the parent process that launched the current program.
+Most user-run programs will have part of RhubarbOS as their parent process.

 ### Interprocess Communication
 Processes can still voluntarily share information via high-level IPC APIs.
 A process can configure its IPC API to accept communication from a specific